Skip to main content

 Zoology and Wildlife Conservation

-• Please use the Academic Statement of Purpose to describe (within 1000 words) the substantive research questions you are interested in pursuing during your graduate studies and explain how our program would help you achieve your intellectual goals.
-You can talk about one project or several but focus on your role in each project.
-Briefly also describe the scientific goals of the project and its conclusions.
-You may also incorporate examples where you overcame particular obstacles, showed creativity, and demonstrated initiative or persistence for the project.
+3. The Academic Statement of Purpose is an important part of your application and is your opportunity to tell the admissions committee more about yourself.
+Please use the Academic Statement of Purpose to describe (within 1000 words) the substantive research questions you are interested in pursuing during your graduate studies and explain how our program would help you achieve your intellectual goals.
 Additionally, detail your academic background, intellectual interests, and any training or research experience you have received that you believe has prepared you for our program.
-Please also describe your potential future research interests and why you chose the BBS program for your PhD degree.
 Within your statement, please also identify specific faculty members whose research interests align with your own interests.

 5. Unofficial transcripts from all colleges attended must be uploaded to the online application.
 Applicants must have received, or be on track to receive a baccalaureate degree from a college or university of recognized standing prior to matriculation in the Graduate School.
 For students with foreign credentials, an equivalent international degree is required.
+Please visit this website for the transcript requirements for domestic and international applicants.

 6. English language proficiency (TOEFL or IELTS).
 The BBS program requires that all international applicants demonstrate English Language proficiency using IELTS Academic or TOEFL iBT scores or can provide proof of an exemption.
 IELTS Academic: An overall band score of at least 7.0 TOEFL iBT: Speaking: 22 or above, Reading: 20 or above, Listening: 15 or above, Writing: 20 or above.
 Minimum scores and exceptions can be found on the ELP Requirement Page.

 7. Convert your GPA to a 4.0 scale.
-All applicants must indicate their GPA on a 4.0 scale.
+All applicants must indicate their undergraduate GPA on a 4.0 scale.
 Utilize this free GPA converter https://applications.wes.org/igpa-calculator/

 8. Letters of Recommendation (2 letters minimum, 4 letters maximum) Alert your recommenders of the December 1st deadline as soon as possible.
 Your application will not be considered complete unless two recommendations have been received by December 1st.
 You will find advice on requesting letters of recommendation here